 6. Lose Weight

-According to Ayurveda, ghee is one of the healthiest sources of fat.
+According to ayurveda, ghee is one of the healthiest sources of fat.
 It is said to nourish ojas, which is the subtle essence of all the tissues in the body.
-Traditionally prepared cow ghee is supposed to be both detoxifying (samshodhana) and palliative (samshana).
-It is considered to
+Traditionally prepared cow ghee is supposed to be both detoxifying (samshodhana) and palliative (samshana) and is thought to have the following qualities.

-- Protect the body from diseases and promote longevity.
+- Ghee protects the body from diseases and promotse longevity.

-- Increase the digestive fire (agni) and help with the absorption of food.
+- It increases the digestive fire (agni) and helps with the absorption of food.

-- Lubricate the connective tissues and make the body more flexible.
+- It lubricates the connective tissues and makes the body more flexible.

-- Function as an ideal vehicle for carrying the therapeutic properties of herbs to the deeper tissue layers of the body, which is why many ayurvedic medicinal preparations involve cooking herbs with ghee.
-14
+- Ghee functions as an ideal vehicle for carrying the therapeutic properties of herbs to the deeper tissue layers of the body, which is why many ayurvedic medicinal preparations involve cooking herbs with ghee.14

-Interestingly, anti-oxidants and essential fatty acids such as DHA which are present in ghee do impart many of the benefits that are attributed to this golden fat in ayurveda.17
+Interestingly, antioxidants and essential fatty acids such as DHA which are present in ghee do impart many of the benefits that are attributed to this golden fat in ayurveda.15

 How To Prepare Ghee

 Ghee is essentially butter from which the milk solids have been removed, leaving you with butter fat.
 It’s fairly easy to make at home.